Gatlinburg. It really should be Ogleburg. Or Oglesville. Maybe Oglestown.

 Now, all this time later, we don’t know who was in the right, but this much is clear: Don’t mess with mountain people when there’s a mess of them and only one of you.

-Gatlin’s barns and stables are burned down, horses and all
+Gatlin’s barns and stables are burned down

 Shortly after the fight, Gatlin’s barns and stables were burned down with grain and horses inside.